NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 First, we are going to interrupt the current Rotonda, and after that we are going to start a new Rotonda with a correct `etc/` path.
 Let's start.

-Rotonda can only be canceled by sending a SIGKILL to the rotonda process.
-This can be done by pressing `ctr-c` in the terminal where you started the Rotonda process, or you can send a SIGKILL signal to the process with the `kill` or `killal` command.
+Rotonda can be stopped by sending a SIGINT to the Rotonda process.
+This can be done by pressing `ctrl-c` in the terminal where you started the Rotonda process, or you can send a SIGINT signal to the process via either `kill -INT $(pidof rotonda)` or `killall -INT rotonda`.

 Now we have to go to a working directory where we have a `etc/` directory.
 The Rotonda source code repository contains this directory with `.roto` filter files.
 It also has a `rotonda.conf` file.
-This configuration file contains the same configuration as the default rotonda setup.
+This configuration file contains the same configuration as the default Rotonda setup.

-So, if you have installed from source by using `cargo build` you can navigate to the root of the `rotonda` repository by `cd`ing into it and then just restart `rotonda` from there.
+So, if you have installed from source by using `cargo build` you can navigate to the root of the `rotonda` repository by `cd`-ing into it and then just start `rotonda` from there.

 If you have installed a package, e.g. a `.deb`, or `.rpm`, then a `/etc/rotonda` directory was created.
-If you go to the root of your filesystem than you can start Rotonda from there and then Rotonda will look for the directory `/etc/rotonda/` and load all `.roto` files it can find in there.
+If you go to the root of your filesystem, you can start Rotonda from there, and it will look for the directory `/etc/rotonda/` and load all `.roto` files it can find in there.

-After you have started rotonda with one of these methods the first lines in the log output should start with four `INFO` level lines, with a confirmation for each roto filter file.
+After you have started Rotonda with one of these methods the first lines in the log output should start with four `INFO` level lines, with a confirmation for each roto filter file.
 If you see this `WARN` message: